 To every female backpacker out there, this is definitely a must-read!
 This article is the perfect guide for female hygiene while backpacking.
 Backpacking will basically involve doing things on a budget.
 However, when it comes to female hygiene, you will have to be mindful about the saying ‘cheap is expensive’.
 Even as you do everything at a low cost, do not take your cleanliness for granted.
-Therefore, investing a little bit more on your personal hygiene while backpacking will do you no harm.
+Therefore, investing a little bit more on your personal hygiene will do you no harm.
 With all that well said, it is now time to get down to the real business.

 Clean hands are without a doubt the baseline of hygiene.
 This is to say that hygiene should always kick off with clean hands.
 A hand sanitizer will come in handy when you want your hands clean after visiting the washrooms, before a meal or anytime your hands get dirty.
 So, before you set out for that backpacking trip, be sure to check that your hand sanitizer is in your hiking backpack.